Type SK / Zero Optik Canon “Dream Set” / TLS Canon Rangefinder

 The Zero Optik set is slightly lighter, and focuses slightly closer than the other two sets, and of course has Zero Optik’s amazing build quality.
 They also happen to be the lenses used to shoot Zack Snyder’s ‘Army of the Dead.’

 You can’t go wrong with any of them, and in many ways they are interchangeable.
-Also, if you have a multi-camera shoot where you need a lot of extra lenses, they can be mixed, and they match perfectly.
+Also, if you have a multi-camera shoot where you need a lot of extra lenses, they can be mixed, and they match so well.

 ZERO OPTIK MAMIYA 48mm T1.7